Michigan Conference of the United Church of Christ: History

-In 1984 a National UCC Capital Fund Campaign for New Initiatives in Church Development was adopted by the Michigan Conference.
+In 1984, a National UCC Capital Fund Campaign for New Initiatives in Church Development was adopted by the Michigan Conference.
 The Conference implemented the campaign with a special focus on raising funds for new church starts and Michigan camping facilities.
 As a result of the national and state effort there were three new church starts in Michigan.
 The following year the Council for Planning and Correlation appointed overlapping Task Groups of five people to function for two years in overseeing the Mission Statement Implementation Plan that had been adopted earlier in 1985.
 The Systematic Training for Effective Ministries (STEM) also came into being during 1985.
 This program was looked upon as the answer to the need for trained lay persons to serve small churches as lay ministers or Christian educators, and to train church members to become better able to serve effectively in their churches.

 On July 31, 1987, John Rogers resigned as the Conference Minister to accept the call as senior pastor of the First Congregational Church of Portland, Oregon.
 Rev. Don R. Yungclas was invited to serve as Interim Conference Minister.
 At the 1988 Annual Meeting Rev. Marwood E. Rettig was elected Conference Minister.
 During this meeting new bylaws were approved for yet another reorganization of the Conference to enable associations to better live out the Michigan UCC mission.

 In 1990, “Michigan Grow” was inaugurated as the first in a five-year “evangelism event emphasis.”
 The program was jointly sponsored by the Michigan Conference UCC and the Michigan Region of the Christian Church.
 Its format included presenting six programs during a three-hour session held successively in six different areas in the state.
 The first ever gathering of United Church of Christ members from across the country for the purpose of inspiration, worship, education and fellowship also took place in 1990; this meeting was called “Faith Works.”

 In April 1991, the Michigan Conference entered into the “Evangelism Institutes,” program.
 The Conference made a three-year commitment to evangelism and membership growth that included a planning team to attend an Evangelism Institute once each year.
 Twenty-four Michigan Churches attended the first year of the Institutes.

 The 1991 Annual Meeting of the Michigan Conference held at Olivet College included a celebration of the 150th Anniversary year for the Michigan Conference.
 This year also marked the implementation of “Called to Care.”
 This program allowed UCC church members to improve their care giving skills on the basis that care, and giving care, is ministry to all of God's people.

-1992 was a year of firsts for the Conference.
-The Annual Meeting was the first to be held jointly with Disciples of Christ, coining the term JAMRA, which stands for the Joint Annual Meeting/Regional Assembly.
+In 1992, the Annual Meeting was the first to be held jointly with Disciples of Christ, coining the term "JAMRA", which stands for the Joint Annual Meeting/Regional Assembly.
 This year also marked the First Annual Camp Talahi Benefit Golf Tournament.